Frequently Asked Questions

 Through a suitable layout of the voltage taps on the circuit board a four-wire tap can be realized in the application with a two-wire resistor.
-A rise of the TC due to the copper protective resistor is only noticed at values < 5 mOhm.
-The four-wire resistors are then to be preferred, when the requirements on the TC are correspondingly high.
+A rise of the TCR due to the copper protective resistor is only noticed at values < 5 mOhm.
+The four-wire resistors are then to be preferred, when the requirements on the TCR are correspondingly high.

 How does one understand the pulse-load diagram?